filecoin-project/specs/src/algorithms/crypto/randomness.md

 For {{<sref crypto_signatures>}} as well as {{<sref vrf>}} usage in the protocol, we define Domain Separation Tags with which we prepend random inputs.

 The source of truth is defined below, but the currently defined DSTs are:

 - for drawing randomness from an on-chain ticket:
     - `TicketDrawingDST = 1`
 - for generating a new random ticket:
     - `TicketProductionDST = 2`
-- for generating randomness for running PoSt (ElectionPoSt or SurprisePoSt):
+- for generating randomness for running ElectionPoSt:
-    - `PoStChallengeSeedDST = 3`
+    - `ElectionPoStChallengeSeedDST = 3`
+- for generating randomness for running SurprisePoSt:
+    - `SurprisePoStChallengeSeedDST = 4`
 - for selection of which miners to surprise:
-    - `SurprisePoStSelectMinersDST = 4`
+    - `SurprisePoStSelectMinersDST = 5`
+- for selection of which sectors to sample:
+	- `SurprisePoStSampleSectors = 6`

 ## Forming Randomness Seeds